greenelab/meta-review/content/response-to-reviewers.md

 > further emphasize strikethrough formatting for errors in extant versions.
 I love the paragraph on Sci-Hub error correction - am I correct in understanding that the link to the erroneous version of the pub was updated with a version that clearly highlighted the text as erroneous? this is really important if so, and has massive implications for the future of scholarly docs!
-(and, out of curiousity, how do you do this with links that have a hash in them, or did I misunderstand?
+(and, out of curiosity, how do you do this with links that have a hash in them, or did I misunderstand?
 I can investigate this myself once I have a better network connection)

 > Strengthen statement about `no objective system` for authorship.